 Tell your doctor if you have ever had any unusual or allergic reaction to drospirenone and ethinyl estradiol or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies on the relationship of age to the effects of drospirenone and ethinyl estradiol combination have not been performed in the geriatric population. drospirenone and ethinyl estradiol should not be used in elderly women.
+Appropriate studies on the relationship of age to the effects of drospirenone and ethinyl estradiol combination have not been performed in the geriatric population.
+Drospirenone and ethinyl estradiol is not indicated for use in elderly women.

 |All Trimesters||X||Studies in animals or pregnant women have demonstrated positive evidence of fetal abnormalities.
 This drug should not be used in women who are or may become pregnant because the risk clearly outweighs any possible benefit.|

 Studies in women breastfeeding have demonstrated harmful infant effects.
 An alternative to this medication should be prescribed or you should stop breastfeeding while using drospirenone and ethinyl estradiol.Ethinyl Estradiol

 Studies suggest that this medication may alter milk production or composition.
 If an alternative to this medication is not prescribed, you should monitor the infant for side effects and adequate milk intake.